Date : 18 Oct, 2019

-In Criminal Procedure Code, 1973 it is mandatory for police officer to register the FIR.
-In case where a police officer has refused to register a FIR then the person can send the substance of information in writing and by post to the concerned Superintend of Police (SP).
+In the Criminal Procedure Code, 1973 it is mandatory for the police officer to register the FIR.
+In the case where a police officer has refused to register an FIR then the person can send the substance of information in writing and by post to the concerned Superintend of Police (SP).

-Step-1: Visit the nearest Police Station where commission of crime has taken place.
+Step-1: Visit the nearest Police Station where the commission of crime has taken place.

-Step-2: Give information orally or in written form.
-In case the information is being given verbally then it is the duty of the officer in charge of the police station to deduce it in writing and then should be read out to informant.
+Step-2: Give information orally or in written format.
+In case the information is being given verbally then it is the duty of the officer in charge of the police station to deduce it in writing and then it should be read out to informant.

 Step-3: The information deduced in writing has to be signed by the informant.

 Step-4: Duty of Police officer is to record the FIR in their record book.